actions/setup-dotnet/README.md

 This action sets by Dotnet environment for use in actions by:

-- TODO: optionally downloading and caching a version of Dotnet
+- optionally downloading and caching a version of Dotnet
-- TODO: registering problem matchers for error output
+- registering problem matchers for error output
 - TODO: configuring proxy if the runner is configured to use a proxy (coming with private runners)

 # License